MoonPoet/xaprb-src/content/blog/best-fitness-activity-sleep-tracking-watch.md

 - The iPhone app is probably not as good as Garmin's or FitBit's, but it's pretty good.
 - Text notifications don't seem to work.
 (I have an iPhone).
 I don't know about calendar notifications, because I don't use the iPhone calendar app.
+Update:
+  Withings support told me that a non-obvious iPhone notification setting is necessary to make text notifications work.
+It's worked very well for me since then.
 - Call notifications work well, and the caller ID displays quickly and is surprisingly usable for such a small area.
-- The alarm doesn't seem to work.
-I don't think I'm sleeping through it.
-I turned it off after a while because it seemed inconsistent, as though it only worked if the phone and watch were connected by Bluetooth at the exact instant the alarm was supposed to ring.
-I could be wrong about this.
+- At first I thought that the alarm didn't work, but now I have no trouble with it.

 All in all, I'm happy with it.
+And I have to say, I've changed my mind about getting notifications.
+My phone/text stays out of sight more now, and isn't something I always have in front of me.
+And I have notification sounds turned to very low volume now, so calls and texts are unobtrusive.
+I don't miss calls or texts as much anymore because of loud ambient noise or whatever.
+In general, I notice calls and texts more reliably now, and people around me don't, and I fuss with my phone less.
+It's an unexpected win for me.

 If I were to use something else instead, might be the Fitbit Charge line of products.
 What are your thoughts and experiences using any of these devices?